-That package of goodies, however, doesn't come without a price tag ― sometimes a hefty one, depending on the franchise brand you want to associate with.
-In addition to a franchise fee, which typically ranges from $20,000 to $50,000, franchisees often have to meet contractor and professional fees, as well as costs associated with signage and inventory.
-As with any other business, they also have to raise sufficient working capital to launch the business and keep it running until it breaks even.
+Franchises offer entrepreneurs a proven business model, product or service and marketing strategy.
+However, they also come with a price tag ― sometimes a hefty one.
+In addition to a franchise fee, which typically ranges from $25,000 to $50,000, franchisees often have to pony up contractor and professional fees as well as costs associated with signage and inventory.
+As with any other business, they must also raise sufficient working capital to pay to get launched and running.

 Editor’s note: Looking for financing for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

 As a result, franchisees must always be on the lookout for funding opportunities to help with some of these costs.
 Because of the highly competitive nature of business funding, it pays to build a business that will not only get loan approvals from banks and other traditional lenders but also attract independent investors, including private equity firms with more favorable lending terms.

 Here are a few tips to help you build an investor-friendly franchise business.